The Bugaboo Donkey 2 is a luxury all-terrain stroller that converts from a single into a double side-by-side model with just a few clicks.

 Overall width: 23.6″

-Bugaboo provides 3-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Bugaboo provides a 3-year warranty from the original date of purchase and you have to be the original owner.

 The Bugaboo Donkey2 has plenty of customization options to choose from.